O Come, Dawn of Hope

 By: Susanna M. Kawolics

-As you take time with this booklet, with these prayers, may your reflections deepen your relationship with God so that you may more fully experience the celebration of the coming of Christ.
+As we take time with this booklet during the season of Advent, may our reflections and prayer practices deepen our relationship with God so that we may more fully experience the celebration of the coming of Christ.

 In Christ’s peace,